patience4711/read-APSystems-YC600-QS1-DS3/README.md

 ## the hardware
 It is nothing more than an esp device like nodemcu or its relatives and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.
-The zigbeemodule should be flashed with a firmware that can be found here https://github.com/Koenkk/zigbee2mqtt/issues/4221 the wiring:
+The zigbeemodule should be flashed with a firmware that can be found here https://github.com/Koenkk/zigbee2mqtt/issues/4221.
+Here you can find much more information on this project. the wiring:
 ### cc2530 -> ESP
 -  p2   -> d8